You may be wondering how much your claim is worth and asking the question, do Florida workers’ compensation calculators work?

 Determination of total disability is the responsibility of a licensed medical doctor.

 Florida workers’ compensation calculators do not take into consideration all of the steps and potential missteps leading up to a workers’ compensation claim settlement.
-It is important to follow proper protocol when filing your claim to avoid complications or even the denial of your claim.
+It is important to follow proper protocol when filing to avoid complications or even the denial of your claim altogether.

 The experienced workers’ compensation attorneys at Emmanuel Sheppard & Condon understand how to navigate the workers’ compensation claims and settlement negotiations process.

 Benefits negotiators are not in the business of offering as much as they can if they believe you will accept less.
 It is our job to properly evaluate your claim.

 Knowing the real value of your claim is crucial if you don’t want a benefits negotiator to grant you less—possibly much less than you deserve.
 Unfortunately, a Florida workers’ comp calculator cannot provide the real value of your claim the way that one of our seasoned attorneys can.
 So don’t leave your future up to chance.

 Contact us online or call (850) 433-6581 today to schedule a case consultation and allow us the privilege of getting you every penny you are entitled to.